elootje98/Project/PROCESS.md

 ## 14-06-2019
 Tried to get bugs out of my update functions, didnt work that well yet.
 Had a meeting and there some suggestions were made regarding that toppic.

+## 16-06-2019
+I fixed the bugs in my worldmap and linechart.

+## 17-06-2019
+I still have a problem with my x-axis for my linechart.
+But I am tryign to fix it.